Editors note: This is an updated version of a story that originally ran in 2016.

 “But we were all on the same page and they basically said, ‘If you want to go somewhere else, just tell us where you want to go and we’ll make it happen.”

 In retrospect, the answer is one of the remarkable aspects of the deal.
 Of all the gin joints in the NHL, of all the potential Stanley Cup destinations, Gretzky wanted St. Louis.
-It’s a town currently in its 49th NHL season yet without a Stanley Cup.
+A team that had never won a Stanley Cup.

 But Keenan, who had coached Gretzky in Canada Cup competition, worked the deal for months.
 He called Kings GM Sam McMaster weekly, convincing him it made sense to trade one of sports’ Mount Rushmore figures, even more sense to send him to St. Louis.